sympower/dt-data-load-tool/docs/website/docs/general-usage/dataset-access/dataset.md

 ## Supported destinations

-All SQL and filesystem destinations supported by `dlt` can utilize this data access interface.
-For filesystem destinations, `dlt` [uses **DuckDB** under the hood](./sql-client.md#the-filesystem-sql-client) to create views from Parquet or JSONL files dynamically.
+All SQL and filesystem destinations supported by `data_load_tool` can utilize this data access interface.
+For filesystem destinations, `data_load_tool` [uses **DuckDB** under the hood](./sql-client.md#the-filesystem-sql-client) to create views from Parquet or JSONL files dynamically.
 This allows you to query data stored in files using the same interface as you would with SQL databases.
 If you plan on accessing data in buckets or the filesystem a lot this way, it is advised to load data as Parquet instead of JSONL, as **DuckDB** is able to only load the parts of the data actually needed for the query to work.

 ## Examples